ddxexe/Scattering-Code/readme.md

 **find_next_voxel.m**

-*Description:* This function takes receives information about the position and direction of a photon and calculates the next voxel a photon will enter.
+*Description:* This function receives information about the position and direction of a photon and calculates the next voxel a photon will enter.
 It moves a photon along its projected path, updating its position as it travels.
 It will detect when it enters a new voxel.

 *Inputs:*
 x_pos, y_pos, and z_pos are the x, y, and z positions of the photon. x_range, y_range, and z_range, x_reg, y_reg, and z_reg all work the same way as they do in create_network().
 Scatter_phi and scatter_theta are the 2 values describing the current angle of the photon’s path.
 Scatter_phi and scatter_theta follow spherical polar coordinates; or in other words, scatter_phi is the angle on the xy plane relative to the positive x direction, and its measure always lies between 0 and 2*pi.
 Scatter_theta is the measure of the angle from the positive z direction, and all measures lie between 0 and pi.